MESH-Research/humanities-commons/README.md

-# humanities-commons
+# Humanities Commons
-Customize BuddyPress for the HCommons multi-network setup
+Custom BuddyPress functions, filters and actions for the Humanities Commons multi-network setup.